-I’m going to walk you through the steps to fix this because I did extensive searching and wasn’t able to find any tutorials on the web or any videos on YouTube for this specific setup.
-I’m working with a Honeywell VC Series with a 2-position hydronic valve.
+I'm going to walk you through the steps to fix this because I did extensive searching and wasn't able to find any tutorials on the web or any videos on YouTube for this specific setup.
+I'm working with a Honeywell VC Series with a 2-position hydronic valve.
 The actuator is a VC8111-11.
 These steps should apply to any VC2, VC4, VC60 or VC8 series 2-position actuators, but your mileage may vary.
-Consult the actuator manual and verify that your actuator is in the first table.
+Consult this Honeywell actuator manual (archived link) and verify that your actuator is in the first table.
 If it's not then this guide may not be applicable.
 It's probably a good idea to read over the manual before proceeding, but don't get discouraged if anything is confusing because I'll walk you through the steps.

 Proceed at your own risk.
 I'm not a professional so don't hold me accountable if you follow this tutorial and end up breaking something.
 All I can do is share what worked for me.
 If you're uncomfortable doing this then call a technician and pay for some peace of mind.

 Confirm that your actuator is in a stuck position by opening the fan coil panel and observing the actuator when your system is set to running state, i.e. it should be blowing out hot/cold air.
 Don't touch anything, just observe.
 If it's moving up and down and producing a sound then chances are you can fix it following this guide.
 If the actuator doesn't move when your heat/AC is active, or you notice water leaks from the valve then it may be the VC valve cartridge that needs replacing (or some other issue).
 You should NOT attempt to repair the valve yourself since it may require draining, venting, soldering, etc. If in doubt at all, call a professional.